yorkshire-pudding/paragraph_type_clone/README.md

-The name, machine name, label, description and whether or not the paragraphs can be unpublished from the admin interface are all configurable, whereas field instances and field groups (if applicable) are copied exactly.
+The name, machine name, label, description and whether or not the paragraphs can be unpublished from the admin interface are all configurable, whereas field instances, field groups (if applicable), and permissions (if applicable) are copied exactly.

-The module is based on Content Type Clone but has a few differences:
+The module is inspired by Content Type Clone but has a few differences:
 - As the name says, this clones paragraph types and not content types which requires a slightly different form and process to work.
 - Node copying is deliberately not included as paragraphs are always within nodes.